-Which means that as your beard grows (about 1/2″ inch per month) the new roots will be your old color.
+Which means that as your beard grows at the rate of about 1/2″ inch per month the new roots will be your old color.
 So you will have to either shave the beard off or keep recoloring it ever so often.

 That’s why we don’t recommend permanent beard dyes.
 We think they’re only viable for guys who regularly visit a salon/barbershop and can pay for an expert to keep up with the coloring process as often as necessary.